City of Melbourne: Growing Our Green Rooftops

 MEASURING MELBOURNE’S GREEN ROOFTOPS AND FACADES

-We used 7km2 of their 2013, 2017, and 2021 3D city models as the spatial data source.
+We used 7 sq km of the City's 2013, 2017, and 2021 3D city models as the spatial data source.
 True ortho mosaics and digital surface models derived from the 3D models, and a combination of object-oriented imagery analysis and machine learning techniques were used to classify the surface cover into different categories.
 Final manual quality checks validated the data.

-The data measured an increase from 18,930 m2 in 2013 to 37,472 m2 in 2021 of living vegetation, with the total number of green rooftops increasing from 713 to 1081 in the same period.
+The data measured an increase from 18,930 sq m in 2013 to 37,472 sq m in 2021 of living vegetation, with the total number of green rooftops increasing from 713 to 1081 in the same period.
 The number of green facades has risen from 25 to 63.
 The City of Melbourne now has datasets to gauge their greening targets’ retroactive success and capacity to measure changes in future.

 Vertical_Green_Living_facades_900x491.jpg

 The new workflow developed for the project identified and measured green rooftops and facades.
-Image shows the process within Skyline TerraExplorer.
+The image shows the process within Skyline TerraExplorer.

 FINDING FUTURE GREEN ROOFTOP SPACES